OnePointGlobal/OnePoint-API-Documentation-V2/docs/Security.md

 > If the client is receiving a [callback](Callbacks.md) request then the time stamp and nonce checks will not be valid.

 #### Step 4
-Server will rebuild a string containing the same data received in the request by adhering to the same parameters orders and encoding followed in the client application, usually this agreement is done up front between the client application and the back-end service and shared using proper documentation.
+Server will rebuild a string containing the same data received in the request by adhering to the same parameters orders and encoding followed in the client application.

 #### Step 5
 Server will hash the string generated in previous step using the same hashing algorithm used by the client (SHA-1) and the same API Key obtained from the secure repository for this client.